steige2/technology/docs/release/old-release-removal.md

 ### Software & Release

+- One week before removal Software or Release shall enumerate the directories to be removed on the target machines.

 These tasks can be completed in any order.

 - Tag and remove the SVN branch corresponding to the release series.